Sep 23 Bukhara • drive to Mary, Turkmenistan

 Before leaving Ashgabat, a visit to Nisa, the first seat of central government of the Parthians.(reigned c.
 250 BC–211 BC):

-And visit to a centre for horse breeding of the Akhalteke race horse, Turkmenistan’s prize breed, that has application to the UNESCO for inclusion of the breed in the World Heritage list:
+And a visit to a centre for horse breeding of the Akhalteke race horse, Turkmenistan’s prize breed, that has application to the UNESCO for inclusion of the breed in the World Heritage list:

 Ring of fire in the Karakum desert: human error creates mesmerizing nights in the desert…

 The Darvaz gas craters are a human mistake during the Soviet era gas exploration but nonetheless, it draws tourists from Ashgabat.
-Roman explains that most tourists make the 3 hour drive to see night fall at the crater only to return the same night through the ‘worst road in the world!’
+Roman explains that most tourists make the 3 hour drive to watch night fall at the crater only to return the same night through the ‘worst road in the world!’
 This crater had been set alight in 1971 since the collapse of an underground cavern of natural gas.
 Engineers set it alight to prevent the spread of methane gas but it has never stopped burning.
 The diameter of the crater is 69 metres, and its depth is 30 metres.

 In the morning we break camp early to cover another rough road to the Uzbekistan border with enough time to explore the monuments at Konye-Urgench, which was once the centre of the Islamic world.